Your dental health is far more important than many people realize.

 The military disqualifies dental conditions that prevent you from chewing normally.

-Congenital problems or other injuries that impact normal chewing need to get surgically repaired.
+Congenital problems or other injuries that impact normal chewing need to be surgically repaired.

 If that is not possible, the U.S. Armed Forces consider it a disqualifying health issue.